* This is the Consumer Version. *

-Depersonalization disorder consists of persistent or recurrent feelings of being detached from one's body or mental processes, usually with a feeling of being an outside observer of one's life.
-The disorder is often triggered by severe stress.
-Diagnosis is based on symptoms after other possible causes are ruled out.
-Treatment consists of psychotherapy.
+Depersonalization disorder involves a persistent or recurring feeling of being detached from one’s body or mental processes (depersonalization) and a feeling of being an outside observer of one’s life.

-Patients feel detached from their body, mind, feelings, or sensations.
-Most patients also say they feel unreal (derealization), like an automaton, or as if they were in a dream or in some other way detached from the world.
-Some patients cannot recognize or describe their emotions (alexithymia).
-Patients may describe themselves as the "walking dead."
-Symptoms are almost always distressing and, when severe, profoundly intolerable.
-Anxiety and depression are common.
+People feel detached from their body, mind, feelings, or sensations.
+People may say they feel unreal, like an automaton, or as if they were in a dream or in some other way detached from the world.
+People may describe themselves as the “walking dead.”
+The symptoms almost always cause great discomfort.
+Some people find them intolerable.

-Symptoms are often chronic; about one third of patients have recurrent episodes, and two thirds have continuous symptoms.
+Symptoms are often persistent.
+Symptoms recur in episodes in about one third of people and occur continuously in about two thirds.
 Episodic symptoms sometimes become continuous.

-Patients often have great difficulty describing their symptoms and may fear or believe they are going crazy.
-They always retain the knowledge that their unreal experiences are not real but rather are just the way that they feel.
-This awareness differentiates depersonalization disorder from a psychotic disorder, in which such insight is always lacking.
+People often have great difficulty describing their symptoms and may fear or believe that they are going crazy.
+However, people always remain aware that their unreal experiences are not real but rather are just the way that they feel.
+This awareness is what separates depersonalization disorder from a psychotic disorder.
+People with a psychotic disorder always lack such insight.